esp-charizhard/charizhard/src/certs/readme.md

 ## Important
-These certificates are for testing purposes only and should not be used in production
+These certificates are for testing purposes only and should not be used in production!